inc0/VMR/bp.rst

     * Active-standby + LBaaS
         Much like example above only we perform migration on LB rather than floatings.

+    * Active-standby + port migration
+        It might be possible to migrate port in neutron to another vm, thus moving internal ip.

     * Active-standby + DNSaaS
         Like LBaaS but with designate and CNAME/A record migration